-The titular protagonist is a 12-year-old genius who spends his time making detailed scientific sketches of his surroundings on a Montana ranch.
-He sends them to the Smithsonian Institute, which promptly honours him with an award for the popular advancement of science.
-He sneaks away from home, hops on a freight train and heads to Washington DC to collect the prize.
+TS Spivet, the 12-year-old narrator of this bold and brilliant novel, is a prodigy.
+Living with his family on a ranch in Montana, he makes detailed scientific drawings that document his surroundings: insects' exoskeletons, the flight patterns of bats, the inscrutable expressions of adults.
+He sends them to the prestigious Smithsonian Institute, and, unaware of his age, they bestow on him an award for the popular advancement of science.
+He sneaks away from home, jumps on a freight train and heads to Washington DC to collect his prize.